- Which version of Windows Phone do I have?

 Ensure you're installing the backup from your primary computer, where you installed the original update.

 Connect your phone to your primary computer using the USB cable that came with your phone.

 In the Zune software, click Settings > Phone > Update.

 Follow the on-screen instructions in the Zune software.

 After you've completed these steps, your phone will be restored to its state from the most recent available restore point.
 You can see this date to the right of the Restore button.

 - If you've changed the PIN since your phone's last software update, you'll need to enter your previous PIN to unlock your phone after restoring it.

-- Although you can use the Zune software or Windows Phone application for Mac to sync music, pictures and videos from your phone to your computer at any time for safekeeping, you can't use these programs to manually back up your phone's software and settings.
+- Although you can use the Zune software to synchronise music, pictures and videos from your phone to your computer at any time for safekeeping, you can't use these programs to manually back up your phone's software and settings.
 Backup is an automatic process that only occurs when you install a phone update.